 Video of the Day

 Fortunately, there are things you can do to ease this discomfort.
-Here are seven potential solutions from fitness experts.
+Here are seven potential tips for sore elbows when planking from fitness experts.

 1. Add Some Padding